Social Security disability questions

-To learn more about SSDI eligibility, contact the Social Security Disability advocates at Pond Lehocky Disability.
+To learn more, contact the Social Security disability advocates at Pond Lehocky Disability.

-In order to be eligible for SSDI benefits, you must either be out of work because of your medical conditions or if working, earning less than $1,220.00 per month in gross wages.
+To be eligible for SSDI benefits, you must either be out of work or earning less than $1,220.00 per month in gross wages because of your medical conditions.
 Your medical conditions need to be documented through medical treatment and severe enough to keep you from performing your past work.
 If you are under 50 years old, you may also need to demonstrate that because of your medical conditions, you cannot perform any jobs in the national economy.

 The requirements for SSI benefits are different for an individual than for a married couple.
 As a single individual, you must have less than $2,000 in resources, own only one car and own only one home.
-If married, you must have less than $3,000 in resources, only own one car and only own one home, which must be your primary residence.
+If married, you must have less than $3,000 in resources and own only one car and one home, which must be your primary residence.

-The SSI program has strict limits on the amount of income and assets you can have and still be eligible for SSI.
+The SSI program has strict limits on the amount of income and assets you can have and still be eligible.

 To learn more about the requirements for SSI benefits, consult the advocates at Pond Lehocky Disability.

 The Social Security definition of disability is based on your inability to work for a long period of time.
-You are considered disabled and eligible for SSDI benefits if you meet the following conditions:
+You are considered disabled and eligible if you meet the following conditions:

 - You are not working at all or earning less than $1,220 per month